Advanced Logic Research: Downturn and purchase (1992–1997)

-Following strong growth in 1990 and 1991, the company posted its first quarterly loss in Q4 1992, following fierce competition in the low-end computer market and the then-ongoing recession in the United States leading to relatively high unemployment in California.
+Following strong growth in 1990 and 1991, the company posted its first quarterly loss in Q4 1992, following a fierce competition in the low-end computer market and the then-ongoing recession in the United States leading to relatively high unemployment in California.
 Its stock price reached a then-all-time low of $4 per share in late September 1992, and the company laid off about 100 of its roughly 670 employees in October 1992, along with imposing a company-wide progressive salary cut for employees with salaries above $50,000—including Lu.
 ALR struggled through 1993, posting quarterly losses in all four fiscal quarters, before returning to profitability in Q1 1994.

-In March 1994, the company was awarded a patent for a microprocessor upgrade path that piggybacked off an existing processor while disabling it—a technology that ALR claimed was copied by Intel and several other PC manufacturers.
-ALR's stock rose from $1 per share to $7.125 following the announcement.
-Its shares fell to $5.125 in July that year, however, due to customers waiting for Intel's P54C redesign to the Pentium processor to be released that summer.
-ALR anticipated another Q3 loss.
+In early July 1993, ALR became the first company to ship a computer system with a Pentium processor when they announced the first shipments of their Evolution V family of high-performance computers.
+The flagship Evolution V was intended as a workstation and included a Pentium P5 clocked at 60 or 66 MHz, six ISA expansion slots, three VESA Local Bus (VLB) slots, 8 MB of RAM (expandable to 128 MB), and an optional 170 MB hard drive.
+The Evolution V-Q was intended as a file server and included 13 full-sized drive bays, 1 GB of memory, ten EISA expansion slots, three VLB slots, and a 1.2 GB SCSI hard drive standard.